sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/add_logging.md

    2. `log.Logger` has a variety of constructors for spawning new loggers with context, namely `Scoped`, `WithTrace`, and `WithFields`.
 2. An initialization function to be called in `func main()`, `log.Init()`, that must be called.
    1. Log level can be configured with `SRC_LOG_LEVEL` (also see: [Logging: Log levels](../../admin/observability/logs.md#log-levels))
-   2. Do not use this in an `init()` function - we want to explicitly avoid tying logger instances as a compile-time dependency.
+   2. Do not use this in an `init()` function—we want to explicitly avoid tying logger instances as a compile-time dependency.
 3. A getter to retrieve a `log.Logger` instance, [`log.Scoped`](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+log.Scoped+lang:go&patternType=literal), and [`(Logger).Scoped`](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+logger.Scoped+lang:go&patternType=literal) for [creating sub-loggers](#sub-loggers).
 4. [Testing utilities](#testing-usage)

 Logging is also available via the all-in-one `internal/observation` package: [How to add observability](add_observability.md)

-> NOTE: Sourcegraph's new logging standards are still a work in progress - please leave a comment in [this discussion](https://github.com/sourcegraph/sourcegraph/discussions/33248) if you have any feedback or ideas!
+> NOTE: Sourcegraph's new logging standards are still a work in progress—please leave a comment in [this discussion](https://github.com/sourcegraph/sourcegraph/discussions/33248) if you have any feedback or ideas!

 ## Core concepts

 1. `github.com/sourcegraph/log` intentionally does not export directly usable (global) log functions.
 Users should hold their own references to `Logger` instances, so that fields can be attached and log output can be more useful with additional context, and pass `Logger`s to components as required.
-   1. Do not call the package-level `log.Scoped` wherever you need to log - consider passing a `Logger` around explicitly, and [creating sub-scoped loggers using `(Logger).Scoped()`](#scoped-loggers).
+   1. Do not call the package-level `log.Scoped` wherever you need to log—consider passing a `Logger` around explicitly, and [creating sub-scoped loggers using `(Logger).Scoped()`](#scoped-loggers).
    2. [Do not add `Logger` to `context.Context`](https://dave.cheney.net/2017/01/26/context-is-for-cancelation).
    3. [Do not create package-level logger instances](https://dave.cheney.net/2017/01/23/the-package-level-logger-anti-pattern).
-2. `github.com/sourcegraph/log` should export everything that is required for logging - do not directly import a third-party logging package such as `zap`, `log15`, or the standard `log` library.
+2. `github.com/sourcegraph/log` should export everything that is required for logging—do not directly import a third-party logging package such as `zap`, `log15`, or the standard `log` library.

 ## Handling loggers